justinmeiners/efficient-programming-with-components/12_merge_sort.md

     saying, "don't you know that `goto` is harmful?".
     I couldn't find another solution.

-[^non-empty]: In "Elements of Programming", Alex often follows the pattern
+[^non-empty-pattern]: In "Elements of Programming", Alex often follows this pattern.
-    of creating a function which requires strict assumptions (such as the list being nonempty).
+    First he writes a function requiring many strict preconditions, for example a list must be nonempty.
-    Then he creates a wrapper
+    Then he creates a wrapper function which does additional work to guarantee the preconditions are met.

-    which does additional checks or work to ensure the assumptions are met.
+    Removing all the special cases allows the core algorithm to be expressed concisely.
-    This makes the algorithm more modular and faster for those other components which can guarantee the assumptions, without doing extra work.
+    And it also becomes more modular, as other components can often guarantee a subset of the preconditions without doing extra work.

 [ada]: https://en.wikipedia.org/wiki/Ada_(programming_language)

 ### Is it worth it?